 Why is this important?
 Because there are many different ways of saying the same idea logically, but it is sometimes difficult to tell that they are indeed equivalent:

-2. All are not Q, all Q are not P, it is false that some P are Q, and it is false that some Q are P.
+All P are not Q, all Q are not P, it is false that some P are Q, and it is false that some Q are P.

 This is a much richer environment, and with these equivalencies, it is much easier to expand on what Aristotle began.
 Thus, Aristotle's example: